creativetimofficial/now-ui-react-native/docs/package.md

 # Packages

 We find it fair to share our `package.json` with you!
-These are the main dependencies used inside Argon React Native.
+These are the main dependencies used inside Now UI React Native.

 ```
 {